Kristina01111000/Drws_site/README.md

 	- second promo page
 	- community activity
 		- does peepso change the pages numbers when new updates are made?
-	- Need:
-		- sale page for redirect from weekly topic?

 - .customclass is the class name to add a border around a group
 - capitalize the element names everywhere